South Africa–United Kingdom relations: Post-apartheid relations

-Economy
+Economic relations

-As of 2012 the United Kingdom remains one of the top two investors in the South African economy.
+As of 2012, the United Kingdom remains one of the top two investors in the South African economy.

 Trading

-From 1998 to 2003 Britain was South Africa's third largest source of imports after which it then dropped to sixth largest in 2008.
-The UK was the top recipient of South African exports in 2001 and 2002 but dropped to fourth largest by 2008.
-Exports from South Africa to the UK are dominated by precious stones, mineral products, vehicles (including vessels), machinery and mechanical products, fruit and vegetable products, base metals and articles, prepared foodstuffs and beverages.
-Exports from the British to South Africa are dominated by turbo jets, turbo propellers, gas turbines, machinery, mechanical appliances, electrical equipment, vehicles (including aircraft and vessels), and chemicals.
-In December 2011 British Parliamentary Under-Secretary of State, Henry Bellingham MP, announced that Anglo-South African bilateral trade should be doubled by the year 2015.
+From 1998-2003, The UK was South Africa's third-largest source of imports after which it then dropped to sixth-largest in 2008.
+The UK was the top recipient of South African exports in 2001 and 2002 but dropped to fourth-largest by 2008.
+Exports from South Africa to the UK are dominated by precious stones, mineral products, vehicles (including vessels), machinery and mechanical products, fruit and vegetables, base metals and articles, prepared foodstuffs and beverages.
+Exports from the UK to South Africa are dominated by turbo jets, turbo propellers, gas turbines, machinery, mechanical appliances, electrical equipment, vehicles (including aircraft and vessels), and chemicals.
+In December 2011, UK Parliamentary Under-Secretary of State, Henry Bellingham MP, announced that Anglo-South African bilateral trade should be doubled by the year 2015.

-In a speech on 28 August 2018, Theresa May pledged £4bn in support for the South African economy following a trade mission in an effort to both refocus aid-spending on economic and security challenges in the country and reaffirm commitment to trade following Brexit.
+In a speech on 28 August 2018, then-Prime Minister Theresa May pledged £4,000,000,000 in support for the South African economy following a trade mission in an effort to both refocus aid-spending on economic and security challenges in the country and reaffirm commitment to trade following Brexit.

+While the United Kingdom was a member of the European Union, trade between South Africa and the UK was governed by the Trade, Development and Cooperation Agreement was signed in 1999 and came into force in 2004.
+In anticipation of the withdrawal of the United Kingdom from the EU, the two countries signed a Free trade agreement which rolled over the Economic Partnership Agreement between the EU and South Africa.
+The Southern Africa Customs Union and Mozambique–United Kingdom Economic Partnership Agreement, which also governs trade between the UK and other members of the Southern Africa Customs Union and Mozambique, entered into force on 1 January 2021.